What is personal information?

 We rely on the accuracy of the personal information you provide and aim to ensure that it is accurate, up to date and complete.
 If any of your details change or you have any concerns regarding its accuracy you should contact us.

-We take steps to protect personal information from unauthorised access, modification, and disclosure including requiring use of passwords, user logins, or other security procedures.
+We take such steps that are reasonable in the circumstances to protect personal information from unauthorised access, misuse, interference, modification, and disclosure including requiring use of passwords, user logins, or other security procedures.
 Developments in security and encryption technology are reviewed regularly.

 Access to & correction of information

-You may request access to any personal information we hold about you.
-Generally, if it is incorrect, we will correct it at your request.
-However, this is subject to some exceptions allowed by law, for example:
+You may generally request access to any personal information we hold about you, although, there are some exceptions to this.
+Generally, if it is incorrect, incomplete or out of date we will correct it at your request.

 - if access to information would pose a serious threat to the life or health of an individual, or to public health or public safety;